Ad Code

 1)Highly sensitive, requires constant monitoring:

-MIS content highly sensitive information about an organisation which can be used for fraudulent activities.
+MIS content highly sensitive information about an organization which can be used for fraudulent activities.
 Constant monitoring and filtering is required to avoid manipulation of data by fraudster causing harm to business.

 2) Budgeting of MIS is Extremely Difficult :